-One way they ensure that they’re ranking quality sites at the top of their SERPs is by creating algorithm updates like Penguin, the one we’ll explore in this article.
+They ensure that they’re ranking quality sites at the top of their SERPs by creating algorithm updates like Penguin, the one we’ll explore in this article.
 Penguin is an update that filters out sites that, according to its links, Google’s web crawlers deem manipulative.
 We’ll give you a rundown of Penguin’s triggers, how it assesses sites, and how you can build your site to avoid being downranked.

 Initial Launch Date: April 24, 2012

-How often is Panda Updated?
+How often is Penguin Updated?
 Though Penguin launched in 2012, it’s been part of Google’s core algorithm since 2016.
-In other words, the Penguin algorithm isn’t really “updated” anymore, like other algorithms, but it works in real time.
+In other words, the Penguin algorithm isn’t really “updated” anymore, like other algorithms, but it works in real-time.
 Panda was Google’s first concerted effort to tackle low-quality sites.
 After Panda rolled out, Google’s team noticed there was still quite a bit of spam showing up in their SERPs.
 Penguin was designed to take care of the leftover spammy sites that Panda didn’t catch.

 What Google Penguin Impacted

 Google’s Webmaster Guidelines explain what your site needs to include for Google to find, index, and rank it.
 They also outline what you need to avoid, so you’re not punished or downranked according to the updates, like Penguin.
 If Google deems your site to be spammy or manipulative, you’ll feel it in your rankings on their SERPs.